 Sometimes it makes sense to file separately, said Josh Zimmelman, owner of Westwood Tax & Consulting, a New York-based accounting firm.
 “A joint return means that your finances are linked, so you’re both liable for each other’s debts, penalties and liabilities.
 So if either of you has some financial issues or baggage, then filing separately will better protect your spouse from your bad record, or vice versa,” he said.

 A related consideration is whether to take the standard deduction or itemize your deductions.
-You and your spouse must file the same way — you both must either itemize or take the standard deduction.
+You and your spouse must file the same way — either itemize or take the standard deduction.
 Carefully consider this option because you might lose some tax deductions and credits.

-The Earned Income Tax Credit is one of the tax breaks for married couples with low income.
+The earned income tax credit is one of the tax breaks for married couples with low income.
 It’s only available to taxpayers who have earned income for the year.
-To qualify without children, you must make less than $20,950 — but this amount increases with each child you have — and it tops at $54,884 for three or more children.
+To qualify without children, you must make less than $21,370 while married filing jointly — but this amount increases with each child you have — and it tops off at $55,952 for three or more children.
 You can claim previous years’ credits if you have not claimed them before by amending those previous years’ tax returns.

 Even if you’re married for the full tax year, the IRS might consider separated couples “unmarried” for tax purposes if you are not divorced but have a legally binding separation agreement, or if you and your spouse have lived apart for the last six months or more of the tax year.
 This essentially creates a married filing single status that makes you eligible to file as head of household if you qualify, thereby reducing your tax rate.